 Wine rated (2024 guide) 91/100

-A delicious, textured, and balanced Faugeres with notes of spiced cherries, roasted herbs, undergrowth, pebbles, and a touch of dried meat.
+A delicious, textured, and balanced Faugeres with notes of spicy cherries, toasted herbs, undergrowth, pebbles, and a hint of dried meat.
 It is medium-bodied, with finely grained tannins and a velvety texture.
-The cherry character is lovely, and the herbs and spices blend into the savory finish.
-Drink or keep.
+The cherry character is lovely, and herbs and spices mingle on the savory finish.
+Drink now or hold.